Johnny-Connor/UnityUtils/README.md

-# UnityUtils
+# About it
-A series of utils I made to speed up the development process of my games in Unity.
+A series of utils I made to speed up the development process of my Unity games.
+This repository will be updated over time as I create more utils or optimize the existing ones.